abir-de/abir-de.github.io/index.md

 My current research focus is designing machine learning models and methods for structured objects, e.g., graphs and sets.
 The specific sub-areas that I am currently working in are as follows:
  <dl>
-  <dt>  Differentiable surrogtes of combinatorial algorithms on graphs using neural networks. </dt>
+  <dt>  Differentiable surrogates for combinatorial algorithms on graphs using neural networks. </dt>
- 		<dd> We are working on designing neural networks which detect hard decision tasks on graphs, e.g., subgraph isomorphism, maximum common subgraph detection, etc. For details, please look into
+ 		<dd> We are working on designing neural networks which approximate hard decision tasks on graphs.
+For e.g., we have developed neural tools for subgraph isomorphism and maximum common subgraph detection.
+For details, please look into
   <a href="https://indradyumna.github.io/pdfs/IsoNet_main.pdf">ISONET</a>, <a href="https://github.com/Indradyumna/MCSNET">XMCS.</a></dd>

   <dt>  ML with data-diet. </dt>
-<dd> Modern machine learning models are trained on large data, which demands lot of resource in terms of money and energy.
-To tackle this problem, we have proposed
-compute efficient methods for selecting training instances.
-In our past projects, we used both combinatorial and neurally guided subset selection methods.
+<dd> Modern machine learning models are trained on datasets of ever-increasing size.
+Such models are often compute-hungry and require expensive maintenance and have large energy footprint.
+To tackle this problem, we have proposed compute efficient methods to strategically select training instances, such that overall performance does not degrade.
+In our past projects, we have used both combinatorial and neurally guided subset selection methods.
 See  <a href="https://github.com/abir-de/SELCON"> Selcon</a>,
      <a href="https://arxiv.org/abs/2103.00123"> Gradmatch</a>,
      <a href="https://openreview.net/pdf?id=q3fCWoC9l0"> Subselnet</a>,